 With the multitasking question, preceded by the introduction, you'll have demonstrated to the interviewer that you take a methodical analytical approach to multitasking (and by implication to other things too), are open to add to your multitasking repertoire, so to speak and eager to learn from the others.

 If the employer wants an Administrator who is phenomenal at multitasking, then the employer gets the impression they need to look no further.

 Just don't make the introduction or lead into your question too lengthy—as a guide, 45 seconds for both the preamble and the question should be the maximum.
 Respect your interviewer's time and don't be too long-winded.

 An important takeaway here is that if you are careful and clever not to go overboard, you can use the opportunity to ask questions at the end of the interview as a way of drawing attention to your accomplishments, attitude, attributes, skills or whatever it is you want to emphasise.

 In this example, on purpose, a seemingly routine task for a Conference/Meeting Room Assistant has been chosen because if you can show that you understand the importance of a task and that you are thoughtful and diligent, you have the chance to tower over your competitors.

-- When setting up a meeting room, it's important to get things just right because with a good atmosphere those attending can concentrate on the tasks in hand - rather than be distracted by how the room is so hot, cold, messy etc. Also they might not feel very creative if they are hungry or thirsty without a variety of refreshments to hand.
-So my question to you is - what's the worst, or best, meeting room you've ever been in and why?
+- When setting up a meeting room, it's important to get things just right because with the correct atmosphere those attending can concentrate on the tasks in hand—rather than be distracted by how the room is so hot, cold, messy, etc. Also, they might not feel very creative if they are hungry or thirsty without a variety of refreshments to hand.
+So my question to you is—what's the worst, or best, meeting room you've ever been in and why?

 Again, this should ensure you have a valid question that they have not answered earlier in the interview and at the same time as asking the question you are showing them that you have spent time thinking about tasks listed on the job description.